 - 1.1 Scope & Purpose: Marshall University ("University") is committed to fostering a diverse and inclusive culture by promoting diversity, inclusion, equality, intercultural and intercommunity outreach.
 Accordingly, the University does not discriminate on the basis of race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, service in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression in the administration of any of its educational programs, activities, or with respect to admission or employment.
 This Policy sets forth how discrimination, harassment, sexual harassment, sexual and domestic misconduct, certain consensual relationships, stalking, and retaliation will be addressed by Marshall University. - 1.2 Authority: W. Va.
 Code §§ 18B-1-6, 18B-2A-4; Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e to 2000e-17; Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681; the West Virginia Human Rights Act, W. Va.
-Code §§ 5-11-1 to -20; the Campus Sexual Violence Elimination Act ("Clery Act"), 20 U.S.C. §1092, and the Violence Against Women Act ("VAWA") of 1994, 42 U.S.C. §13925. - 1.3 Effective Date: August 1, 2022 - 1.4 Revision History: Originally replaced Board of Trustees Series No. 9 which was transferred by the Higher Education Policy Commission to the institutional boards of governors.
+Code §§ 5-11-1 to -20; the Campus Sexual Violence Elimination Act ("Clery Act"), 20 U.S.C. §1092, and the Violence Against Women Act ("VAWA") of 1994, 42 U.S.C. §13925. - 1.3 Effective Date: September 15, 2023 - 1.4 Revision History: Originally replaced Board of Trustees Series No. 9 which was transferred by the Higher Education Policy Commission to the institutional boards of governors.
 This policy was previously numbered as MUBOG Policy No. 5," amended again on April 27, 2016, and title changed to "Policy Regarding Discrimination, Harassment, Sexual Harassment, Sexual & Domestic Misconduct, Stalking, and Retaliation," which was amended effective February 22, 2017.
-Due to changes in the federal guidelines this policy was originally became effective on August 14, 2020, by Marshall University Executive Order of the President.
-Thereafter, it was passed at the August 27, 2020, meeting of the MUBOG, and became effective November 18, 2020.
-Additional updates were made to comply with federal law those changes became effective August 1, 2022.
+Due to changes in the federal guidelines this policy originally became effective on August 14, 2020, by Marshall University Executive Order of the President.
+Thereafter, it was passed at the August 27, 2020, meeting of the MUBOG, and became effective on November 18, 2020.
+Additional changes were made in 2021 and 2022.
+The current changes were passed on August 8, 2023.